MATLAB Simulator of Level-Index Arithmetic: Introduction

 \subsection{Previous results}

+Turner~\cite{turn89} demonstrates a Pascal software package that simulates a SLI format with 3 level bits and 27 index bits.

-Olver~\cite[Sec.~3]{olve87} shows that LI system is \emph{closed} which means that, unlike in floating-point, it is impossible to produce numbers that lie outside the representable range with the basic operations, except division by zero.
-In the same section the authors also explain that levels beyond 6 bits will not be entered in practice by addition, subtraction, multiplication and division, and that 3 bits are enough for the level because of this.
-Further, Olver~\cite[Sec.~4]{olve87} says that LI systems are free from ``wobbling precision'', a feature of floating-point whereby a real number $x$ rounded to a floating-point system with precision $p$ is $\fl(x)=x(1+\delta)$ and the error $\delta$ can be anywhere between $-2^{-p}$ and $2^{-p}$.
-Olver also mentions that LI is more precise than floating-point for $x<2^{11}$ in 32 bits and for $x<2^{44}$ in 64 bits, but less precise beyond $x > 2^{18}$ and $x > 2^{70}$ for 32- and 64-bit representations, respectively (up until floating-point hits infinities the spacing between numbers is narrower than in LI).
+Lozier~and~Olver~\cite{olve87,lool90} show that LI system is \emph{closed} which means that, unlike in floating point, it is impossible to produce numbers that lie outside the representable range with the basic operations, except division by zero.
+The authors~\cite[Sec.~3]{olve87} also explain that levels beyond 6 bits will not be entered in practice by addition, subtraction, multiplication and division, and therefore that 3 bits are enough for the level.
+Furthermore, Olver~\cite[Sec.~4]{olve87} writes that LI systems are free from ``wobbling precision'', a feature of floating point whereby a real number $x$ rounded to a floating-point system with precision $p$ is $\fl(x)=x(1+\delta)$ and the error $\delta$ can be anywhere between $-2^{-p}$ and $2^{-p}$.
+Olver also mentions that LI is more precise than floating-point for $x<2^{11}$ in 32 bits and for $x<2^{44}$ in 64 bits, but less precise beyond $x > 2^{18}$ and $x > 2^{70}$ for 32- and 64-bit representations, respectively.

-Demmel~\cite{demm87} argues that LI and other similar arithmetics such as the one by Iri and Matsui~\cite{mair81} aiming to remove the possibility of overflow, overall do not result in improvements since more care is needed when computing with very big quantities that are highly inaccurate.
-This is in contrast with floating point that simply returns infinities which allows the user to know when overflow occurs.
+Demmel~\cite{demm87} argues that LI and other similar arithmetics such as the one by Iri and Matsui~\cite{mair81} that aim to remove the possibility of overflow, overall do not result in improvements since more care is needed when computing with very big highly inaccurate quantities.
+This is in contrast with floating point that returns infinities allowing to detect overflows.

-Shen~and~Turner~\cite{shtu06} explore a hybrid floating-point and LI arithmetic approach.
-They propose to do most of the work in standard binary64 arithmetic, but switch to LI once certain bounds are reached on the input arguments to the four basic arithmetic operations.
+Shen~and~Turner~\cite{shtu06} explore a hybrid floating point and LI arithmetic.
+They propose to do most computations in standard binary64~\cite{ieee19} arithmetic, but switch to LI once certain bounds are reached on the input arguments to the four basic arithmetic operations.

 Kwak~and~Swartzlander~\cite{kwsw98} propose a hardware implementation of LI arithmetic and demonstrate area reduction with a minor increase in the timing of the circuit, compared with the previous approach by Olver~and~Turner~\cite{oltu87}.